Streams

 IP Address Filtering

 This block of settings lets you filter traffic by lists of IP addresses, IP address ranges, CIDR prefixes, and/or autonomous system numbers (ASN).
 Each stream has two lists: black and white.
+Individual list entries should be delimited by newlines or whitespace.

 192.0.2.1